-Fundraising is one of the most important—and strategic!— things you can do to help Democrats take back the House in 2018.
+Fundraising is one of the most important—and strategic!— things you can do to help Democrats take back all the Houses in 2020.

-That’s why Swing Left is giving you the tools you need to help Democrats win in critical Swing Districts.
+That’s why Swing Left is giving you the tools you need to help Democrats win in the Super States.
 We know that after primaries, candidates are usually low on cash.
 And that’s when Republican-aligned dark money groups will start hammering our candidates with negative ads, hoping to define them before they even start their general election campaigns.

 When people think of fundraising, they often picture big-money events with tuxedos and champagne in sight of the U.S. Capitol.
 But the most effective fundraising actually happens locally, at clubs, bars, restaurants and our own homes.
 You and your personal network—and thousands of people like you across the country—can beat the big money Republicans at their own game.
 And we can have a lot more fun doing it!

-The median donor to Swing Left District Funds has given just $25.
-Together, more than 55,000 people like you have already given over $4 million to support Democratic nominees.
+The median donor to Swing Left Funds has given just $25.
+In 2018, we together raised more than $10 million to support Democratic nominees.
 That’s the power of our movement, which comes from grassroots fundraisers like you!

 Two Ways to Raise Money Using Your Own Personal Network: